llgelarall/Inkable-substances/StudentsAndTAs.md

 # Creating a Collaborative Learning Environment: Communication Tips for Students and TAs

 I am **Gelara Jafari Pouyani**, an M.Sc. computer science student focusing on hardware architecture at Shahid Beheshti University.
-As of June 2024, I have been a Teaching Assistant (TA) for five semesters.
+As of September 2024, I have been a Teaching Assistant (TA) for five semesters.
 My experience includes working with graduate and undergraduate students in various courses.

 As a TA who loves this role, I have taken on various responsibilities, such as designing theoretical and programming exercises, answering questions during exams, evaluating midterms and finals, assessing students' middle and final projects, addressing their project-related queries, and problem-solving in the classroom.